huggingface/transformers/README.md

   --train_batch_size 16 \
 ```

-This command run in about 10 min on a single K-80 an gives an evaluation accuracy of 86.42% (the authors reports a median accuracy with the TensorFlow code of 85.8% and the OpenAI GPT paper reports a best single run accuracy of 86.5%).
+This command runs in about 10 min on a single K-80 an gives an evaluation accuracy of about 86.4% (the authors report a median accuracy with the TensorFlow code of 85.8% and the OpenAI GPT paper reports a best single run accuracy of 86.5%).

 #### Evaluating the pre-trained Transformer-XL on the WikiText 103 dataset